randy3k/LaTeXYZ/README.md

 <kbd>&#92;</kbd>,<kbd>&lt;</kbd>,<kbd>&lt;</kbd>     | `\left\langle\right\rangle`

+- If any text is highlighted, auto matching pair wraps the selection.
-_Note: Some pairs will create fields.
-The cursor will move to the end of the pair when pressing `tab`._
+- Some pairs will create fields.
+The cursor will move to the end of the pair when pressing `tab`.

 ## Auto complete math commands

 Math commands are only valid in math environment, eg, `$$`, <code>&#92;[&#92;]</code> or `\begin{equation}`, `\end{equation}`.
-These Math Commands are similar to those of vim-latex plugin (if you know what I am talking about).
+These Math keybinds are similar (not exactly the same) to [vim-latex](http://vim-latex.sourceforge.net/documentation/latex-suite.html#auc-tex-mappings) plugin.

 _Note: Math commands will create fields.
 The cursor will move to next field when pressing `tab`._